-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Reclamation or drainage of the foreshore or seabed for the purpose of erosion control or flood control and any associated: 63 Outstanding Value Estuaries Unmodified Non-complying General Policies 1 to 24 occupation of space in the common marine and coastal area; and Activity-based Policies i disturbance or destruction of the foreshore or seabed; 25, 42, 43, 44, 45, 47, 48, 49, deposition of material in, on or under the foreshore or seabed; and 52 네 discharge of contaminants.
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Reclamation or drainage of the foreshore or seabed for the purpose of erosion control or flood control 63 Outstanding Value Estuaries Unmodified Non-complying General Policies 1 to 24 and any associated: and (a) occupation of space in the common marine and coastal area; Activity-based Policies (b) disturbance or destruction of the foreshore or seabed; 25, 42, 43, 44, 45, 47, 48, 49, (c) deposition of material in, on or under the foreshore or seabed; and 52 (d) discharge of contaminants.
 Note: For reclamation and draining not related to flood control refer to Rule 64.